Modelyze/morap/end-effectors/pen/software/README.md

-# Software for the Pen Endeffector
+# Software for the Pen End Effector

-For chipkit boards (like the uno32) use MPIDE, for arduino board use their environment.
+For programming the boards: For chipkit boards (like the uno32) use MPIDE, for arduino board use their IDE.